michael2012z/BitBible/markdown/KJV/files/Ps.md

 62. He gave his people over also unto the sword; and was wroth with his inheritance.

-63. The fire consumed their young men; and their maidens were not given to marriage.given…: Heb. praised
+63. The fire consumed their young men; and their maidens were not given to marriage.

 64. Their priests fell by the sword; and their widows made no lamentation.